 Meryl Streep – ‘The Devil wears Prada’

 What would be your dream role?
 What fun would you bring to it?

-I believe every role I do challenges me and allows me to learn, however a challenge would be to do a series.
-I would love to take up a challenge like that or a solo role were I am a drug addict or murderer.
+I believe every role I do challenges me and allows me to learn, however, a challenge would be to do a series.
+I would love to take up a challenge like that or a solo role where I am a drug addict or murderer.